 What causes anxiety chest tightness?

-To make matters worse, many anxious people believe this muscle tightnress may be caused by a heart problem or heart attack, which can cause more stress responses and a further increase in chest tightness and pain, as well as other stress and anxiety related symptoms similar to those of a heart attack, such as profuse sweating, light-headedness, and numbness in the arms, feet or face.
-These increased symptoms may reinforce your belief that you are having a heart attack, causing even more fear, symptoms, and even panic.
+To make matters worse, many anxious people believe this muscle tightness may be caused by a heart problem or heart attack, which can cause more stress responses and a further increase in chest tightness and pain, as well as other stress and anxiety related symptoms similar to those of a heart attack, such as profuse sweating, light-headedness, and numbness in the arms, feet or face.
+These increased symptoms may reinforce your belief that you are having a heart attack causing even more fear, symptoms, and even panic.

 How can I eliminate anxiety chest tightness?

 When chest tightness is caused by an active stress response (triggered by being anxious, nervous, apprehensive), calming yourself down will bring an end to the stress response.
 This, in turn, will bring an end to the stress response changes.
 As your body recovers from the stress response changes, this chest tightness symptom should subside.
 Keep in mind that it can take up to 20 minutes or more for the body to recover from a major stress response.
 But this is normal and shouldn’t be a cause for concern.

 2. Eliminate hyperstimulation

 When this symptom is caused by hyperstimulation (chronic stress), it may take a lot more time for the body to recover and to the point where this symptom subsides.
 We explain this scenario in more detail in the Recovery Support area of our website.

 Nevertheless, when the body has fully recovered from being anxious and chronically stressed, this chest tightness symptom completely disappears.
 Therefore, the anxiety chest tightness symptom needn’t be a cause for concern.